Four 2023 New Jersey maternity leave laws provide three sets of benefits that work differently for many groups of new parents.

 The maximum weekly benefit for pregnancy-related disability depends on your income while working.
-Two figures go into the equation effective July 1, 2020.
+Two figures go into the equation.
 Pick the smaller of the two numbers.

 - 85% of base earnings

 The weekly benefit calculations for baby bonding time follow the TDI formula.
-Effective July 1, 2020, you pick the smaller of two figures.
+You pick the smaller of two figures.

 - 85% of base income